cuga-rajal/chat_speak/README.md

 The app expects php to be located in /opt/homebrew/bin/php which is standard for Apple Silicon systems.
-For Intel macOS systems you may need to rebuild this app with Platypus using a modified path for php, typically /usr/local/bin/php.
+For Intel macOS systems you may need to rebuild this app with Platypus using a modified path for php, typically /usr/local/bin/php, or add a symbolic link.

-Version 1.7 includes some code cleanup and better filtering of long technical phrases such as URLs and vectors.
+Version 1.8 improves speech for some long technical phrases such as UUIDs and acronyms, and cases where there was a ":" in the spoken phrase.

 This is a work in progress.
 Please notify me of bugs or feature requests.